tred237/hockey-stats-game/README.md

 ![image](https://user-images.githubusercontent.com/103388556/189549414-89443ebe-5cd5-4c32-9e36-91fbfb64e28c.png)

 ## Contributing
 Contributions are welcome, but please open an issue first to discuss what you would like to change.
+If you fork the repository, please rememeber that this code is not meant to be monetizable or for commercial use.

 ## License/API
 API: [nhlapi](https://gitlab.com/dword4/nhlapi)